SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 -----------------------------------------
 If you use Digital Distortion's Message Lister, you must update it to version 1.36 or newer in order to properly work with this version of SlyEdit when replying to messages.
-See the file "Message Lister notes.txt" for a more detailed explanation.
+See the file "SlyEdit_DD_Message_Lister_notes.txt" for a more detailed explanation.

 6. Configuration file
 =====================